michaelrafailyk/stickymate/README.md

         position: {...}.                 // optional, another position do add or remove classes "
     data-sync-with="
-        id: value              // here replace value with id of the element to synchronize animation with "
+        id: value              // value is an id of the element to synchronize animation with "
 ></div>
 ```